 Addressing the adverse affects associated with sea level rise is complex and wide-ranging, requiring action on multiple scales.
 We support efforts to adapt to changing conditions by working to understand sea level rise impacts and help address vulnerable communities and resources.

 There are several ongoing projects and initiatives in Washington to help respond to sea level rise.
 We work in partnership with many organizations.

 We are working in partnership with Washington Sea Grant and other state and local managers, conservation groups, and academic scientists to build on key investments and rapidly increase the state’s capacity to prepare for disastrous incidents such as flooding, landslides, beach and bluff erosion, stream channel migration, and earthquakes and tsunamis that threaten state coastlines.
 Check out the Washington Coastal Resilience Project website.

 Coastal Training Program Climate Change Adaptation Series

 We work in partnership with our Padilla Bay National Estuarine Research Reserve as well as Washington Sea Grant, and UW Climate Impacts Group to provide a sequence of six courses that assist planners and coastal managers by providing guidance, best practices, and resources to address existing and future impacts of shoreline change in Washington.
 Visit our Coastal Training Program website.

 Witness King Tides Project

-We work closely with Washington Sea Grant to support the state Witness King Tides Project invites people to visit the shoreline and capture images of important places threatened by sea level rise.
-Images of King tides help local communities and decision makers understand the challenges of a changing climate.
+We work closely with Washington Sea Grant to support the state Witness King Tides Project.
+The project invites people to visit the shoreline and capture images of important places threatened by sea level rise.
+Images of king tides help local communities and decision makers understand the challenges of a changing climate.